 The assessment reports continue to comment on problems with the format and layout of reports.
 These matters are easily avoided with careful planning and checking.
-You do not need to use up the 30 pages and you will see from the Top Scholar and Outstanding Scholarship exemplars (online) that even the most high scoring reports do not use anywhere near 30 pages.
+You do not need to use up the 26 pages.

 Regardless of whether you are submitting your report digitally, or typing it, printing and sending it as a hard copy, make sure you are confident using a word processing programme that allows you to meet the formatting requirements above.
 Use the features in Word (or other) application to check the accuracy of your spelling and grammar.
 If you are not used to writing long documents on the computer, or have difficulty accessing a suitable computer for this purpose, talk with your teacher to find a suitable solution.